The blog formerly known as

 I reached for a handkerchief to cover my nose, but sadly my very helpful dad had tossed in a Bounce dryer sheet when he did my laundry, and my hanky just made me sneeze even more.

 While on vacation, I caught a nasty cold/flu, which I can deal with because my body will fight it off.
 But the body doesn’t fight off the effects of environmental chemicals the way it does an infection.
 Instead, it becomes more and more sensitized with repeated exposure to allergens.
 In fact, I just recently noticed my nose itching from Michael’s stick deodorant that he has used for years.
-How can I get away from the onslaught… Read the rest
+How can I get away from… Read the rest

 Do you flip through the SkyMall Catalog when you fly?
 Isn’t it great?
 In addition to adding greenhouse gases directly to the atmosphere from the flight itself, we can also shop our way to global warming.
 (And yes, I feel guilty every time I get on an airplane.)